modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-8-sect-2.md

 Einstein applied a whole new reasoning process and introduced the revolutionary hypothesis of the quantization of radiation energy (photons).
 He used the ideal gas model of particles to make an analogy with the quantized radiation model.
 He considered the entropy change of an ideal gas at constant temperature when the volume changes reversibily.
 From this he concluded, comparing equations, that the physical behavior of both systems must be equivalent: if the ideal gas refers to material "particles", the electromagnetic radiation must also refer to “particles”, in this case photons.

 An important application of the photoelectric effect was made by K.M.
 Siegbahn (1918-2007) who received the 1981 Physics Nobel Prize “for his contribution to the development of high-resolution electron spectroscopy”.
-According to the Nobel Physics Committee: Siegbahn *“developed highly accurate measurements of energy levels in atoms by irradiating them with photons and measuring the energy of the electrons emitted using the photoelectric effect.”* For more information see his Nobel Lecture Electron Spectroscopy for Atoms, Molecules and Condensed Matter.
+According to the Nobel Physics Committee: Siegbahn “developed highly accurate measurements of energy levels in atoms by irradiating them with photons and measuring the energy of the electrons emitted using the photoelectric effect.”
+For more information see his Nobel Lecture *Electron Spectroscopy for Atoms, Molecules and Condensed Matter*.
 The reference in MLA format is given at the end of the chapter.

 ### Nobel Lectures related to the invention of LED.

-A diode is an electronic component with two terminals (a cathode and an anode) that conducts current in one direction where the resistance is zero while in the other direction the resistance is high resistance.
+A diode is an electronic component with two terminals (a cathode and an anode) that conducts current in one direction where the resistance is zero while in the other direction the resistance is high.
 A semiconductor diode is a crystalline piece of a semiconductor material with a p-n junction connecting the two electrical terminals.

 The n-region of the semiconductor has free electrons (excess electrons) and the p-region has free holes (absence or lack of electrons).
 When a positive voltage is applied to the p-region and a negative one to the n-region, the electrons on the n-region are pushed to the p-region and the electrons flow through the p material beyond the semiconductor boundaries.